Job Summary

 - The ability to set-up and operate lathes, drills, presses, mills, grinders, etc.

-- The ability to operate an industrial lift truck (forklift).
+- The ability to operate and industrial lift truck (forklift).

 - The ability to meet the attendance standards as stated in the company attendance policy.